urql-graphql/urql/docs/graphcache/computed-queries.md

 `relayPagination` accepts an object of options, for now we are offering one option and that is the `mergeMode`.
 This defaults to `inwards` and can otherwise be set to `outwards`.
-This will handle how pages are merged when you paginate forwards and backwards at the same time. outwards pagination assumes that pages that come in last should be merged before the first pages, so that the list grows outwards in both directions.
+This will handle how pages are merged when we paginate forwards and backwards at the same time. outwards pagination assumes that pages that come in last should be merged before the first pages, so that the list grows outwards in both directions.
 The default inwards pagination assumes that